The best MLS services | FAQs about flat fee MLS companies | Other ways to save on your sale

 Typically, you should expect to pay about $300-400 for a flat fee MLS listing in Idaho.
 However, we've seen basic plans for as low as $300 and more comprehensive services that charge as much as $400.

 Do I still need to pay the buyer's agent commission?

-Although you'll save some money by not having to pay commission to a listing agent (typically 2.30%-3.06% of the sale price), we strongly recommend offering a commission to the buyer's agent.
+Although you'll save some money by not having to pay commission to a listing agent (typically 2.30% to 3.06% of the sale price), we strongly recommend offering a commission to the buyer's agent.
 This will incentivize agents to bring their clients to your home.

-How much to offer a buyer's agent is up to you, but most selling agent commissions in Idaho range from 2.30%-3.06%.
+How much to offer a buyer's agent is up to you, but most buyer's agent commissions in Idaho range from 2.30% to 3.06%.

 How do I sell by owner in Idaho?

 Idaho real estate laws require sellers to disclose all important information about their property, including:

 - Environmental information (like erosion, noise pollution, and whether it's in a flood plain)

 You'll make these disclosures by filling out the Seller’s Property Disclosure Statement.
 Potential buyers will review this document to make sure the property is free of deal-breaking flaws.
 You can either get this form from your listing broker or directly from the Idaho state legislature.

 » READ: How to Sell a House for Sale by Owner in Idaho